nprapps/armslist-scraper/README.md

 ## What to expect <a id="what-to-expect"></a>

 The scraper will output the listings into a csv format.
-Running script will make two main csv files: cache/index.csv is a master of all listings with the URL, state and date; and listings.csv will be the bulk of the data with each listing and the associated details.
+Running script will make three main csv files in the cache directory: index.csv is a master of all listings with the URL, state and date; index-deduped.csv is a deduplicated master with all listings with only unique ids; and listings.csv will be the bulk of the data with each listing and the associated details.

 Don't worry if the script is taking a long time to run.
 There's a lot of data coming so that's expected.